some-mthfka/hu.dwim.sdl/README.md

 ```

 ### Status: beta

+**WIP** Things aren't very stable at the moment, API is not frozen.

 I think everything is pretty solid, but there may be errors in judgement about
 the functions in the conversion lists: there could be some stray functions that